Transfer of funds from Yokota Osprey facilities to border wall won’t affect operations, officials say

 Other defunded projects at Yokota, unrelated to the Ospreys, include the corrosion control hangar and a combat arms training maintenance facility.
 These are older projects that have been delayed for nine months and 12 months respectively, Mayne said.

-When or if the defunded projects might proceed is “still to be determined at the DOD level,” he said.
+When or if those projects might proceed is “still to be determined at the DOD level,” he said.

 Correction: This story previously identified the construction of munitions structures as one of several projects at Yokota Air Base being defunded to pay for a wall along the U.S.-Mexico border.
 The affected project is instead at Kadena Air Base in Okinawa.